opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `size` - (Required) Specifies the volume size.
 Its value range is from 40 GB to 4000 GB.
 The value must be a multiple of 10.
 Changing this resize the volume.

 * `type` - (Required, ForceNew) Specifies the volume type.
-Its value can be any of the following and is case-sensitive: COMMON: indicates the SATA type.
+Changing this resize the volume.
+Its value can be any of the following and is case-sensitive:
-  ULTRAHIGH: indicates the SSD type.
-Changing this parameter will create a new resource.
+  * COMMON: SATA storage (not more available for RDS deployment of new instances).
+  * ULTRAHIGH: ultra-high I/O storage.
+  * CLOUDSSD: cloud SSD storage.
+  * ESSD: extreme SSD storage.

+-> Note
+  The MySQL and PostgreSQL DB engines support the following volume types: CLOUDSSD and ESSD.
+ESSD is not supported for Single instance types for MySQL and PostgreSQL.
+  The SQL Server engine supports the following volume types: COMMON, ULTRAHIGH, and ESSD.

 ~> **Warning** `limit_size` and `trigger_threshold` are supported only by MySQL with `ULTRAHIGH` disk type.